Hamlet chicken processing plant fire: Reactions

 Later on September 3, after news of the Hamlet fire had been broadcast, OSHA received an anonymous complaint about safety at Imperial's Georgia plant.
 OSHA took the unusual step of inspecting that plant the same day, and found an inoperative sprinkler system, improper fire exits, and no evacuation plan.
 They determined the plant posed an imminent danger to workers because it lacked an automatic fire extinguisher over its cooker and Imperial voluntarily suspended its operations, pending improvements.
 The Georgia plant resumed operations after creating an on-site fire brigade, but before installing new fire suppression systems, without objection from OSHA.
 Other food processing plants across the South also decided to review their fire precautions.
 Regional business figures distanced themselves from Roe and characterized his company as "rogue".
-The similarly-named Imperial Foods, a Goldsboro-based sandwich producer, changed its name to avoid confusion with Imperial Food Products.
+The similarly-named Imperial Foods, a Goldsboro-based sandwich producer, changed its name to First Choice Foods to avoid confusion with Imperial Food Products.

 The fire drew significant media attention, and journalists from across the country came to Hamlet.
-They extensively covered the fire's casualties and how it affected Hamlet.
+They extensively covered the fire's casualties and how it affected the town.
 Newspapers quickly investigated Roe's background and the history of OSHA enforcement in North Carolina, painting the incident as largely the result of a breakdown in regulatory enforcement.
 Emmett Roe was near Atlanta, Georgia at the time and arrived in Hamlet within 24 hours of the incident.
 A radio journalist asked him about the locked doors, but he denied any knowledge of them.
 Two reporters from The Charlotte Observer attempted to enter the Imperial office across the street from the factory and meet with Roe, but he ejected them and refused to identify himself.
 Hamlet Mayor Abbie Covington and others who interacted with Roe reported that he seemed emotionally distraught.
 A few days after his arrival he wrote a brief letter to the plant employees, referring to the fire as "the accident" and calling it a "tragedy".
 Meanwhile, Imperial's creditors demanded that their loans be repaid.
 Faced with these challenges, on October 9 Roe sent another letter to his workers, stating that the plant would not reopen due to Imperial's "inability to make an arrangement to finance its short- and long-term obligations".